About The Work

-The work I do includes raising awareness as a campaigner in areas which affect female health.
-That’s not to say that male health isn’t important – it is – but female health is where I have chosen to work in, and where my time is currently best invested.
+The work I do includes raising awareness and holding discussions on topics which predominantly affect women’s health and well-being.
+That’s not to say, for example, that men’s health isn’t important – it is – but women’s wellness is the area I have chosen to work in, and where my time is currently invested.
+This includes all women.

 Mission – The Why